colizoli/retinotopy_freesurfer2FSL/README.md

 - Freesurfer segmentation recon -all
 - Retinotopy functional analysis in Freesurfer
 - All labels drawn on surface anatomy in Freesurfer
+- First level analysis (or pooling) of EPI data (e.g. an fMRI localizer)

 Set $FREESURFER_HOME and $SUBJECTS on Linux